 - Livelihood Improvement in Tajik– Afghan Cross-border Areas (LITACA): The Project is funded by the Government of Japan through JICA at the total amount of US$ 10.7million with the duration of March 2014 - March 2017.
 The Project is implemented in both sides of the Tajik-Afghan border and aims at promoting security and stability in the region through reducing poverty, supporting economic development and promoting cross-border collaboration between the communities along the Tajik-Afghan border;

 - Livelihood Improvement of Rural Population in Nine Districts of Tajikistan.
-The Project is financed by the Government of Russian Federation at the amount of US$ 6.7 million with the duration of November 2014 - October 2017.
+The Project is funded by the Government of Russian Federation at the amount of US$ 6.7 million with the duration of November 2014 - October 2017.
 The Project covers Sughd and Khatlon regions as well as Districts of Republican Subordination.
 The overall goal of the Project is to improve the livelihood of one million rural population;

 - Empowering Rural Communities with Better Livelihood and Social Protection: This is a joint programme of UN agencies - UNDP, UNFPA, UNICEF, UN Women and WFP in which UNDP acts as the lead agency.
 The Project is financed by the UN Trust Fund for Human Security, Swiss Agency for Development and Cooperation and the respective UN agencies.
 The total amount of the Project is US$3.5 million with the duration of July 2013 - June 2016.
 The Project covers five districts of Rasht Valley and ensures complementarities and synergies between the UN agencies;